AMC Hornet: IMSA racing

 From 1971 the AMC Hornet was campaigned in the International Motor Sports Association (IMSA) races.
 Hornets ran in GTO class (Grand Touring type with engines of 2.5 L or more) and American Challenge (AC) class.
 American Motors provided only limited support in the form of technical help.
 The cars were gutted and powered by highly modified AMC 232 straight-six engines.

 In 1973, AMC cars very nearly placed 1-2-3, in a BF Goodrich Radial Challenge Series race, but Bob Hennig driving an AMC Hornet went out while in third place with only six laps to go.
 BMW driver Nick Craw and AMC Hornet driver Amos Johnson ended the IMSA series as co-champions in Class B.

-On 6 February 1977, out of 57 cars that started the 24-Hours of Daytona, Championship of Makes, at Daytona International Speedway, an AMC Hornet driven by Tom Waugh, John Rulon-Miller, and Bob Punch drove car #15 to 22nd place overall and 12th in the GTO class by completing 394 laps in 1582 mi.
+On 6 February 1977, out of 57 cars that started the 24-Hours of Daytona, Championship of Makes, at Daytona International Speedway, an AMC Hornet driven by Tom Waugh, John Rulon-Miller, and Bob Punch drove car #15 to 22nd place overall and 12th in the GTO class by completing 394 laps going 1582 mi.

 Amos Johnson drove car #7, an AC Class Hornet, in the 100-mile Road Atlanta race on 17 April 1977, as well as with co-driver Dennis Shaw to finish 11th in the Hallett Motor Racing Circuit on 24 July 1977.

 A 1977 Hornet AMX was prepared by "Team Highball" from North Carolina and driven by Amos Johnson and Dennis Shaw.
 Car #77 finished in 34th place in the GTO class out of the 68 that started the race by completing 475 laps, 1824 mi in the 17th Annual 24 Hours of Daytona Camel GT Challenge.

 The AMC cars "were killers at places like Daytona.
 Despite being about as aerodynamic as a brick they had those nice, big, reliable straight sixes ..."